aarons-talks/2018-09-20-PDX-Go/README.md

 export GOPROXY=https://microsoftgoproxy.azurewebsites.net
 ```

-_This is an experimental Athens server and could change or disappear any time!
+_NOTE: This is an experimental Athens server and could change or disappear any time!
 It's easy to run your own, though - see [this documentation](https://docs.gomods.io/install/shared-team-instance/) for how to do it._

 >This `GOPROXY` environment variable is telling Go modules to download all our code from Athens, and _not_ GitHub!